biocore/qurro/docs/tutorials/moving-pictures/moving-pictures.md

 ## Running Qurro

-Since we'll be working with DEICODE output (i.e. a compositional biplot), we'll need to use the `qiime qurro unsupervised-rank-plot` command.
-(The `supervised-rank-plot` command is for working with differentials.)
+Since we'll be working with DEICODE output (i.e. feature loadings in a compositional biplot), we'll need to use the
+`qiime qurro unsupervised-rank-plot` command.
+(The `supervised-rank-plot` command is for working with feature differentials.)

 ```
 qiime qurro unsupervised-rank-plot \